artmetla/DejaView/docs/contributing/ui-plugins.md

 # UI plugins
-The Perfetto UI can be extended with plugins.
-These plugins are shipped part of Perfetto.
+The DejaView UI can be extended with plugins.
+These plugins are shipped part of DejaView.

 ## Create a plugin
-The guide below explains how to create a plugin for the Perfetto UI.
+The guide below explains how to create a plugin for the DejaView UI.

 ### Prepare for UI development
 First we need to prepare the UI development environment.